c0lrm3r/cse15l-lab-reports/labs/week1_report.md

 ```
 ## "ls" Command

-Moving on, we have the `ls` command, which **l**i**s**ts directories and files.
+Moving on, we have the `ls` command, which **L**i**S**ts directories and files.
 It is one of the main ways that we- human people- are able to explore the filesystem through a terminal.
 Below is an example of running the command with no arguments:

 ```
 [user@sahara ~]$ pwd